 A country with one major city and plenty of stunning countryside, Denmark is an absolute pleasure to experience.
 From cafes to bicycles, everything is beautifully designed as well as practical, and the country chugs along in an organised, efficient fashion that makes it extremely easy to travel here (plus, the Danes as a rule speak great English).

-Copenhagen is a lovely mixture of the modern and the traditional, all linked together by streets dotted with chic shops, lined with trees and traversed by locals on bicycles.
+Wherever your flights to Denmark are taking you, Copenhagen is a must-see.
+It’s a lovely mixture of the modern and the traditional, all linked together by streets dotted with chic shops, lined with trees and traversed by locals on bicycles.
 Canals abound, bordered on either side by colourful old merchants’ houses, and the city’s cafes, bars and restaurants are usually full, especially on the long summer nights.
 In the evenings, head to the enchanting Tivoli Gardens, which has a century-old rollercoaster, open air performances, carnival games and very romantic lighting.
 It’s been a Copenhagen institution since the mid-19th century.

 In the heart of Jutland, which you can visit in a day trip from Copenhagen, is Legoland Billund – a tourist attraction that packs in visitors of all ages.
 A theme park in miniature, this is a goofily fun and impressive place that is worth visiting even if you think you’re above it.
 An aquarium filled with little Lego divers and submersibles?
 Yes, please.